 and/or the Toll Bridge.
 This is the way to Santa Rosa Island (Pensacola Beach/ Pensacola Casino Beach/ or just Casino Beach) from Gulf Breeze.
 Once you advance through the toll booth you will see the beautiful white-sanded Pensacola Beach that is located on the Gulf of Mexico - and where a large development of Beach Homes and Tourist Cottages grew rapidly.
 Photoed below and to the left is the ribbon cutting day when the Pensacola Beach Bridge was opened in 1949.The rather flat scene of Santa Rosa Island has definitely grown up (fuller and taller) since 1961!
 This bridge, just like the 3-Mile bridge stayed in place when a new (and higher) bridge was built.
 In 2004, Hurricane Ivan didn't do near the amount of damage to the Sound Bridge, as was done to the Pensacola Bay Bridge.
 This bridge is still used for fishing.
 You know, picking up dinner for the family and/or friends.
 “Catch” my drift?
 When you “catch” on, you will get “hooked” on fishing!
 In the photos above you can see the original bridge (picture to the left) that is now used for fishing.
 The second photo above is the toll plaza (to the lower left), with the Grand Marlin Restaurant to the center of the photo to the right.
 The third photo is of the bridge, but looking towards Pensacola Beach from Gulf Breeze.

-Here you can see the Thomas A. Johnson Bridge, was a narrow two-lane facility that ran parallel just to the east.
+Above is the original Bob Sikes Bridge, a narrow two-lane facility that ran parallel just to the east.
 This original bridge was tolled and was signed as TOLL US 98 until the bridge bonds were paid off.
 The decommissioned original bridge served as two 1.5-mile-long fishing piers until they were largely destroyed by Hurricane Ivan in 2004.
 By 2007, the remainder of the northernmost fishing pier was demolished.
 In 2011 the southernmost part of the fishing pier was demolished.
 In 2010, construction was completed on a northern replacement fishing pier about half as long as the original pier.
 In 1989, the bridge was struck by a barge and was out of service for several months.
 All traffic was diverted to ferries, causing severe backups in both Gulf Breeze and downtown Pensacola.
 The Florida Department of Transportation took the opportunity to modernize the bridge, adding emergency lanes and replacing barrier walls and lighting.
 FDOT announced in January 2010, near the end of the bridge's 50-year design life, that the bridge was structurally deficient and would have to be replaced within six years.
 As of 2011, a study was started to determine the "feasibility, location, and conceptual design" of a replacement bridge.
 As of February 2013, plans began to replace the bridge with construction beginning within two years, at a cost of $595.6 million, on a course slightly to the west of the existing bridge.
 The new bridge, like the current one, will not charge a toll.
 The 1st and 3rd pictures above show the Pensacola Bay Bridge or locally named the 3-Mile bridge old and new, the middle pic you see the former bay bridge that had turned into a fishing bridge with vehicle use.
 Hurricane Ivan tore out sections of the former 3-Mile Fishing Bridge and only the Escambia County side has been rebuilt to a higher, but much shorter fishing bridge.
 Gulf Breeze has yet to upgrade or rebuild their side and in 2011 the remaining damaged sections from the hurricane were finally removed.

 Flounder's Chowder House